 Customer satisfaction on transit in Ventura County prior to the pandemic was generally high, with satisfaction of 70-100%.
-However, customer surveys were administered relatively unevenly with only 4-5 agencies (GCTD, VCTC, VE, SVT, and MCT) having recently surveyed riders as of 2021 and TOT last in 2018.
-Each agency that conducted a customer survey also used a different approach to measure satisfaction, with methods ranging from 3 to 7-point scales.
+However, customer surveys were administered relatively unevenly with GCTD, SVT, and MCT having recently surveyed riders as of 2021 and TOT last in 2018.
+VCTC and VE administered an online survey in the spring of 2023, the results of which are summarized in the appendix to this report.
+Each agency that conducted a customer survey also used a different approach to measure satisfaction, with methods ranging from 3 to 7-point scales and qualitative ranking of different components to transit service (frequency, coverage, reliability, etc.).